rorycsmith/rorycsmith.github.io/README.md

 ## Welcome to the homepage of Rory Smith
-This is a work in progess.  (from README.md)
+This is a work in progess.
 It will be a where I share contact info, links to projects and ideas. update test